Running Your Own Mostro Node

 |---|---|---|---|

-| Use an existing LND node | Easy | Free | Best if someone already runs one |
+| Use an existing LND node | Easy | Free (if you have one) | Best if someone already has one |

-| Run LND on the same VPS | Hard | Same VPS + liquidity | Requires 4GB+ RAM |
+| Run LND on the same VPS | Hard | Same VPS + liquidity | Requires VPS with 4GB+ RAM |

-| Node-in-a-box | Medium | $200-600 + liquidity | Start9, Umbrel, RaspiBlitz |
+| Node-in-a-box solution | Medium | $200-600 + liquidity | Start9, Umbrel, RaspiBlitz |

-| StartOS with Mostro package | Easiest | $300-600 + liquidity | One-click Mostro package |
+| StartOS with Mostro package | Easiest | $300-600 + liquidity | Start9 has a one-click Mostro package |

-| Voltage.cloud | Easy | From ~$20/month | Hosted LND |
+| Use Voltage.cloud | Easy | From ~$20/month + liquidity | Voltage — Hosted LND with managed infrastructure |

 Mostro specifically requires LND (not CLN/Core Lightning, not Eclair, not LDK).
 Make sure your Lightning node runs LND.